FernandoRodriguezP/DailyMarketPriceForecast/README.md

 ### 2.1 Bank holidays
 On the one hand, is necessary information about the holidays that takes place in Spain, for this is used a file called *“Bank_Holidays.csv”* that contains the information of the existing holidays in the last 4 years (since January 1, 2014 from December 31, 2017).<br>
-The file *"Bank_Holidays.csv"* can be found in *"/DailyMarketPriceForecast/Bank_Holidays/Data/"* and consists of the following variables:
+The file *"Bank_Holidays.csv"* can be found in *"/DailyMarketPriceForecast/Bank_Holidays/Data/"* and consists of the following variables:<br>
 Variable     | Description